What does an ‘Active Blended Learning’ programme look like?

 - There is no evidence of systematic enhancement since the last Periodic Subject Review.

-A session may include tutor-led elements, but will also include student-centred activities in support of Active Blended Learning.
+A session will always include student-centred activities in support of Active Blended Learning, as well as possibly some tutor-led elements.